wangxin688/netsight/README.md

 9. x-request-id, x-process-time in header
 10. python 3.10+ support, with full type-hint and Pydantic validation control
 11. RESTful but not too much RESTful
+12. i18n support for backend
 ```
 """
 Since restful is not convenient to make batch requests or bulk operations, and
 GET, DELETE will ignore request body by default in browsers, also with url length
 limitations, after doing a lot of investigation and project experience, use POST by default for bulk operations.
 Regular Operations

+I guess graphql will be a good way to solve the restful issue. but fastapi with strawberry is not much good to start.

 GET /objects/ Gets all Objects